 Keep in mind that if a party meets the definition of a supporting spouse and they are not paying the dependent spouse monthly support payments, then a court can rule for retroactive support going back to the date of separation.

 The statute which allows for alimony in North Carolina can be found in NCGS section 50-16.3A.
-Alimony and Post-Separation Support must be filed before a final divorce decree is entered, otherwise, each cause of action will be lost, i.e., neither party cannot bring it up in a court action.
+Alimony and Post-Separation Support must be filed before a final divorce decree is entered, otherwise, each cause of action will be lost, i.e., neither party can bring it up in a court action.
 As previously stated, the definition for dependent and supporting spouse is the same for alimony as it is for post-separation support.

 WHAT ABOUT ADULTERY?